Alpine-DAV/ascent/src/docs/sphinx/Actions/Examples.rst

 .. image:: examples/tout_threshold_3d100.png

-A more complex trigger example using several functions that evaluate positons on the mesh.
+A more complex trigger example using several functions that evaluate positions on the mesh.
 -------------------------------------------------------------------------------------------

 YAML actions: